AliceTheHive/ai-projects/aind-sudoku/README.md

 # Artificial Intelligence Nanodegree
 ## Diagonal Sudoku Solver

-I will try to explain the intuition behind the AI sudoku solver
+I will try to explain the high level intuition behind the AI sudoku solver.

+Basically, the sudoku puzzle combines **constraint propagation** technique with **depth first search**.

+**Contraint Propagation** is the process of reducing the search space of a problem by applying various strategies or heuristics.
+In the context of sudoku, the goal is to solve the puzzle by filling out all rows, columns, and boxes with unique 1-9 values.
+Taking into account this goal, constraint propagation involves applying various strategies in an attempt to narrow down the possible values for each of the squares.
+Different strategies can be applied iteratively to narrow down the search space.
+Sometimes, one strategy runs into a brick wall, and switching to a different strategy can make further progress.

+**Depth First Search** requires

 # Question 1 (Naked Twins)